 You can use an existing feature service or create features services for your own data.
-To enable sync for a feature service:
+To enable sync for a feature service, do the following:

-- In ArcGIS Online: You must edit the feature service item and check the Sync check box.
+- ArcGIS Online—Edit the feature service item and check the Sync check box.

-- In ArcGIS Enterprise: See the Prepare data for offline use in the ArcGIS Server documentation.
+- ArcGIS Enterprise—See Prepare data for offline use in the ArcGIS Server documentation.

 To create the mobile geodatabase, you must do the following:

-- Generate geodatabase parameters and define the area of interest, the layers, any expression filters etc., if required.
+- Generate geodatabase parameters and define the area of interest, the layers, any expression filters, and so on, if required.

-- Create the geodatabase, populated it with all the relevant features, and downloaded it to the user's device.
+- Create the geodatabase, populate it with all the relevant features, and download it to the user's device.

 Generate geodatabase parameters

 When you create a mobile geodatabase, you must provide a set of parameters, described below, to define exactly which data is downloaded.

 - The geographical area of interest.
-You typically supply the area of interest as an extent (envelope, in other words) but point, line, and polygon (including multipart) geometries are also supported.
+You typically supply the area of interest as an extent (in other words, an envelope) but point, line, and polygon (including multipart) geometries are also supported.
 This allows you to create more detailed areas of interest.
 Regardless of the geometry, any features that intersect with the supplied area of interest are extracted.

 - The spatial reference of the mobile geodatabase.